N.Korean, US Officials At Nuclear Talks After Latest Missile Test - UrduPoint

 North Korea's Kim Myong Gil and Stephen Biegun, the special envoy of US President Donald Trump, are part of the teams at the talks.

-The two were meeting at a heavily guarded venue on an island off Stockholm, several hundred metres from the North Korean embassy, an AFP correspondent said.
+The two were to meet at a heavily guarded venue on an island off Stockholm, several hundred metres from the North Korean embassy, an AFP correspondent said.

 The first cars with tinted windows started arriving just after 9:00 am (0700 GMT).